nbogie/blokus-react/README.md

 Each piece is currently rendered as a set of individual elements representing each square constituting the shape.
 These are placed on a CSS Grid.

-This makes it trickier to do things with the shape as a whole such as adding an outline to the whole.
+This makes it trickier to do things with the shape as a whole such as adding an outline to the whole or picking up the whole in a drag and drop action.

 ### Other options